 According to Paragraph (c), nothing prevents lawyers accepting gifts from clients, whether testamentary or that requires the attorney to prepare an instrument if the client is related to the attorney.
 “Related” includes “a spouse, child, grandchild, parent, grandparent or other relative or individual with whom the lawyer or the client maintains a close, familial relationship.”

-Ethical Implications of Gift-Giving
+Ethical implications of gift-giving

-Can a lawyer give a client a gift?
+In the rules of attorney ethics, is it appropriate to give a client a gift?
 Rule 1.8 of the ABA Model Rules of Professional Conduct does not address gifts from an attorney to a client per se, but does state in Paragraph (e) that, “A lawyer shall not provide financial assistance to a client in connection with pending or contemplated litigation, except that: (1) a lawyer may advance court costs and expenses of litigation, the repayment of which may be contingent on the outcome of the matter; and (2) a lawyer representing an indigent client may pay court costs and expenses of litigation on behalf of the client.”

 As far as what could be construed as a financial gift from someone other than the client, Paragraph (f) of the ABA Model Rules of Professional Conduct states that “ A lawyer shall not accept compensation for representing a client from one other than the client unless: (1) the client gives informed consent; (2) there is no interference with the lawyer’s independence of professional judgment or with the client-lawyer relationship; and (3) information relating to representation of a client is protected as required by Rule 1.6.”

-Although – in general – a lawyer is not barred from receiving or giving a holiday gift, to avoid possible awkward moment, it’s a good idea for the law firm to draw up a policy on gift-giving.
+Although – in general – an attorney is not barred from receiving or giving a holiday gift, to avoid possible awkward moment, it’s a good idea for the law firm to draw up a policy on gift-giving.
 Having a policy would give an attorney an “out” if a client chose to gift her with an overly expensive gift.
 It would also help draw boundaries for attorneys who choose to give a gift.

 Make sure to check out “Small Law Firm Bonus Structures for this Holiday season” and “Holiday Marketing for Your Law Firm” for more information pertaining to this holiday season!